ronikobrosly/causal-curve/README.md

 Galagate, D. Causal Inference with a Continuous Treatment and Outcome: Alternative Estimators for Parametric Dose-Response function with Applications.
 PhD thesis, 2016.

-Moodie E and Stephens DA.
-Estimation of dose–response functions for longitudinal data using the generalised propensity score.
-In: Statistical Methods in Medical Research 21(2), 2010, pp.149–166.

 Hirano K and Imbens GW.
 The propensity score with continuous treatments.
 In: Gelman A and Meng XL (eds) Applied bayesian modeling and causal inference from incomplete-data perspectives.
 Oxford, UK: Wiley, 2004, pp.73–84.

+Imai K, Keele L, Tingley D. A General Approach to Causal Mediation Analysis.
+Psychological Methods.
+15(4), 2010, pp.309–334.

+Kennedy EH, Ma Z, McHugh MD, Small DS.
+Nonparametric methods for doubly robust estimation of continuous treatment effects.
+Journal of the Royal Statistical Society, Series B. 79(4), 2017, pp.1229-1245.

+Moodie E and Stephens DA.
+Estimation of dose–response functions for longitudinal data using the generalised propensity score.
+In: Statistical Methods in Medical Research 21(2), 2010, pp.149–166.

 van der Laan MJ and Gruber S. Collaborative double robust penalized targeted maximum likelihood estimation.
 In: The International Journal of Biostatistics 6(1), 2010.

 van der Laan MJ and Rubin D. Targeted maximum likelihood learning.
 In: ​U.C.
 Berkeley Division of Biostatistics Working Paper Series, 2006.

-Imai K., Keele L., Tingley D. A General Approach to Causal Mediation Analysis.
-Psychological Methods.
-15(4), 2010, pp.309–334.